AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/conversation-list.md

 ### Customize the style of the conversation list area

-You can customize the background color, size, and other styles of the conversation list area.
+You can customize the background color, size, and other styles of the conversation list.

-1. Add defined styles to the `className` component.
+1. Add defined styles to the `className` component:

     ```javascript
     import React from 'react';